martinmoene/hamlest/README.md

 hamlest &ndash; matchers for lest
 =================================

-hamlest provides matchers for the tiny C++11 test helper lest [1]. hamlest's design is is inspired on the C++ version of hamcrest by Jon Reid [2,3] and on ideas found in PyHamcrest [4].
+hamlest provides matchers for the tiny C++11 test helper lest [1]. hamlest's design is inspired on the C++ version of hamcrest by Jon Reid [2,3] and on ideas found in PyHamcrest [4].

 Let writing tests become irresistibly easy and attractive.